Author name: David L. Gray, ThM

 The Liturgical Sense of the Readings at Catholic Mass

-The Liturgy of the Catholic Mass Set Us Free from Vanity and Guilt (29th Sunday of Ordinary Time - Year B)
+The Liturgy of the Catholic Mass Leads to the Fullness of Joy (3rd Sunday of Advent - Year C)

 Loading